This year's Ocean to City - An Rás Mór has come to a close.

-This year's Ocean to City race will take place on Saturday 30th May 2015.
-Registration has now officially opened.
+Next year's Ocean to City will take place on Saturday 10th of June 2017.

 Ocean to City - An Rás Mór is Ireland's very own long-distance rowing race attracting hundreds of participants annually.

 With thousands of spectators each year, the race is a real flagship event for Cork Harbour; one of the largest natural harbours in the world.
 An Rás Mór (''The Big Race'') appeals to a wide range of rowers and paddlers from across Ireland and beyond.
-It includes races over four distances, all finishing to a warm welcome in Cork's city centre:
+It includes races over four course distances: the 28km Ocean Course, 22km City Course, 13km Monkstown Course - all finishing to a warm welcome in Cork's city centre.

 Modelled on London's Great River Race, start times are staggered with the slowest boat types leaving first, and the fastest boat types leaving last.
-With ocean and city course finishing times varying between 1:45 and 4:30hrs, An Rás Mór is much more than just a race... it is a test of endurance, a personal challenge and a shared effort.
-It is Ireland's very own harbour marathon, and a coming together of people who love these waters and love their boats.
+The race also features a dedicated Kayak Race as well as a relay option.
+Ireland's harbour marathon, Ocean to City An Rás Mór is much more than just a race... it is a test of endurance, a personal challenge and a shared effort.

 Ocean to City is hosted by Cork's currach club Noamhóga Chorcaí.